huwsgulhurgelt/Huwsgulhurgelt1/README.md

 - ✅ Carrier registration with phone & description
 - ✅ PIN-protected edit/delete
-- ✅ Real-time updates across tabs
+- ✅ Real-time updates across ALL devices
 - ✅ Mobile responsive design
 - ✅ Clean, modern UI
-- ✅ No database setup required - uses browser localStorage
+- ✅ Firebase Realtime Database - everyone sees the same data!

 ## 🛠️ Tech Stack

 - HTML5
 - CSS3
 - Vanilla JavaScript
-- localStorage (browser storage)
+- Firebase Realtime Database

-## 📝 Note
+## 🔥 Firebase Setup

-Data is stored locally in the browser.
-Each device/browser will have its own data.
-For shared data across devices, you would need to implement a backend database like Firebase.
+Firebase is already configured!
+The database is set up and ready to use.
+All posts will be visible to everyone from any device.

 ---